Leadership & Governance

 The St. Louis Fed has policies in place relating to conflicts of interest.
 The Bank also has policies to preserve the independence of the Bank from politics and from undue influence by District bankers, some of whom serve on the board of directors.

-For officers and other employees of the Bank, the St. Louis Fed has a code of conduct.
-In addition, the president and first vice president are subject to the Board of Governors' Voluntary Guide to Conduct for Senior Officials.
+For officers and other employees of the Bank, the St. Louis Fed has a code of conduct (PDF).
+In addition, the president and first vice president are subject to the Board of Governors' Voluntary Guide to Conduct for Senior Officials (PDF).

-For additional information about the Bank's governance practices, ethics rules and forms, including the Bank president's most recent financial disclosure form, contact email@example.com.
+For additional information about the Bank's governance practices, ethics rules and disclosure forms, please submit a request to the ethics officer.

 For media inquiries, please email firstname.lastname@example.org.